Accèder directement au contenu

 My current work involves the functional study of these noncoding genes, namely by the generation of mutant CRISPR-Cas9 and overexpressing lines for the study of the loss-of-function and gain-of-function phenotypes, respectively.
 I am also characterizing, on a larger scale, the coding and noncoding genome/transcriptome fractions of close to one hundred diatom species and relating this with the ecological and evolutionary relevance of this phytoplankton group.

 As an associate professor at UPEC I am also involved in giving lectures to university students in the Life Sciences.
-The lectures I deliver range form Molecular Biology and Cellular Biology to second (L2) and third (L3) undergraduate students to Epigenomics and Noncoding RNA Functions to Master students (M2).
-I have also co-directed the PhD preparation of two graduate students and directed three M2 students and one M1 student.
-Additionally, I have provided research training and mentoring to 15+ undergraduate students.
-I am currently supervising a PhD student (Florent Charton, QLife, MemoLife) and a Post-doctoral researcher (Ahmed Debit, CNRS).
+The lectures I deliver range from Molecular Biology and Cellular Biology to second (L2) and third (L3) year undergraduate students to Epigenomics and Noncoding RNA Functions to Master students (M1, M2).
+I have also co-directed the PhD preparation of three graduate students and directed several Masters students.
+Additionally, I have provided research training and mentoring to 20+ undergraduate students.

 Selected Awards and Grants